How I Use a Modern Digital Envelope System to Make Paying Bills Easier (Cashless)

 An important aspect of this system is that you are spending CASH.
 The reality of handing over cold hard cash hurts, so you are more conscious of your spending and less likely to overspend.

-The Modern Envelope System
+My Modern Digital Envelope System

 3. Draw only the cash you need for the week’s allowance money and any other cash expenses like petrol and groceries.
 Once this is spent, that’s it for the week.
+I use a prepaid card for this…tap and go, can’t beat the convenience, but I also can’t overdraw it either.

-5. Keep track of how much you have saved and allocated for each category, by keeping a record of your savings account balance, broken up into your expense categories.
-This can be done on paper or in excel.
-When I first started this, I kept an exercise book with a page per expense, and a total page that equalled what I had in the bank.
 Now I use a spreadsheet in combination with my budget.
 I still allocate an amount each fortnight to the electricity account, for example, but it goes into a bank account instead of into an envelope.

-Keeping your money in a bank account means you are earning interest and it is still allocated into VIRTUAL ENVELOPES.
+Keeping your money in a bank account means you are earning interest and it is still allocated into virtual envelopes.

 Take Your Modern Envelope System One Step Further

 The modern envelope system makes paying the bills easier because instead of scrambling to find money to pay the bill when it arrives in the mail, you smooth the bills out by putting a little away for each bill each payday.
-That way, you already have the cash on hand when the bill does arrive.
-Take the stress out bill payment and the money out of the mattress with the modern envelope system.

 Similar Posts